 Finally, it clicked.
 All of the street style tacos that I loved contained this pink stringy ingredient.
 After a quick bit of research I came to know that those bright pink strings happened to be pickled onions!

 From there, I taught myself how to make them and quickly became hooked.
 They were popping up on nearly every recipe I made for myself – tacos, sandwiches, salads, and soups.
 You name it, it probably included these quick-pickled red onion slices.

 What is pickling?

 But first – what even is pickling?
 Pickling is the act of preserving a food item’s lifespan through one of two pickling processes.

 The first is through anaerobic fermentation in brine.
 The second method is by immersing the onions in a type of vinegar.
 It’s a much simpler route and it’s what I use to pickle all of my ingredients, from cucumbers to cabbage!
 A few of my all-time favorites are:

 Here’s what you’ll need

-Quick pickled red onions live up to their title.
+Quick pickled red onion slices live up to their title.
 They’re wonderfully fast to whip up, which is thanks in part to their short and sweet list of ingredients!
 These onions require only a handful of ingredients (that are probably already in your kitchen).

 - Hot Water: Hot water helps to dissolve the sugar quickly and balance out the acidity of the vinegar.